Policy 7110, Naming of Schools and School Facilities

 b.
 Naming and renaming efforts shall be conducted as a cooperative effort between the District, the involved school(s) and the community.
 The District will take advantage of every opportunity to involve the community in applicable phases of the naming process.

 a.
 The District shall adopt and implement standard and consistent procedures for school and/or facility naming and renaming.
-Such procedures shall include the way in which recommendations shall be made to the Board of Trustees and may include the creation of an ad hoc advisory committee for that purpose.
+Such procedures shall include the way in which recommendations shall be made to the Board of Trustees.

-b.
-School names will be considered based on the following criteria:
+i.
+School names will be considered from the following categories:

-iv.
-The name of a living individual may be considered.
-The following conditions shall apply:
+ii.
+The name of a living individual may be considered under the following conditions:

 1. Names of living individuals shall be considered when such person has made significant contributions to or had significant involvement with education;